TycheSoftwares/custom-order-statuses-woocommerce/readme.txt

 == Changelog ==

+= 2.0.0 - 05/11/2020 =
+* Feature - Added Custom Post Type for custom statuses with the support of previous tool page.
+* Feature - Added Global level email function to send the email to customer & admin on change of custom order status.

 = 1.4.11 - 10/09/2020 =
 * Updated compatibility with WordPress 5.5
 * Updated compatibility with WC 4.5